 If you're after more PUBG advice, our Battlegrounds guide, tips and tricks page can help, as well as our to the Battlegrounds first-person only mode.
-And if you've yet to buy the game, our sister site Jelly Deals can help with the cheapest price for Battlegrounds.
+You may also be interested to read everything we know about the new desert map and PUBG on Xbox One.

-PUBG Map explained - how to use the Battlegrounds map to your advantage
+PUBG Erangel map explained - Erangel size, details, and how to use the map to your advantage

 The map in PlayerUnknown's Battlegrounds is more complicated - and useful - than you might think, at least at first.
 Before we get into specific strategies, here's the map itself, along with a few simple things worth knowing from the off: